 GFI annual reports

-In 2019, GFI cultivated government support for alternative proteins in the United States, India, Brazil, and Israel.
-Thanks to several generous donors, GFI’s grant program funded 14 open-access research projects.
+In 2019, GFI grew government support for alternative proteins in the United States, India, Brazil, and Israel, and our grant program funded 14 open-access research projects.

-The year GFI was founded, we launched two alt protein startups and accelerated alternative protein innovation in the public and private sectors.
-Read more about our work in 2016.
+In 2016, the year GFI was founded, we launched two alternative protein startups and accelerated innovation in the public and private sectors.

 BREAKING: World’s first approval of cultivated meat sales